Leonyya/gandalph/README.md

-# Hangoutmybrowser
+# MQBot
 ![Alt text](/crash.png?raw=true)

-Hangoutmybrowser is a demo for mqtt architecture based botnet aiming to browser and IoT targets.
+MQBot is a demo for mqtt architecture based botnet aiming to browser and IoT targets.
 In dev process, either the architecture nor the main functionality are available
 ## Installation
 From yarn manager
 ```bash